sebastien-boulle/changelog-generator/README.md

 See the [open issues](https://github.com/lumapps/changelog-generator/issues) for a list of proposed features (and known issues).

-- [ ] list all the commit since the last tag
+- [x] list all the commit since the last tag
-- [ ] generate the changelog with a template
+- [x] generate the changelog with a template
-- [ ] group by type and scope
+- [x] group by type and scope
+- [ ] properly handle rc version
+- [ ] properly handle revert commit
 - [ ] allow hiding some types

 <!-- CONTRIBUTING -->